Blender safety is crucial for preventing injury. Make sure it is on a flat, stable surface and that the lid is securely closed before turning it on.

 -

-- Always inspect your blender components before use.
+- Always inspect the components before use.

 -